 If you work or Live in Oxfordshire or Buckinghamshire and would prefer not to use ‘You Matter’, you may initially approach ‘Wellbeing Matters’.

-You Matter provides wellbeing and psychological guidance to health and care staff in Buckinghamshire and Oxfordshire, signposting you to effective and confidential treatments delivered by fully trained and accredited NHS practitioners.
-They can help with mental health problems like stress, anxiety and depression, as well as substance misuse.
-In addition they can help you find your way through the many wellbeing offers available to you.
+You Matter provides wellbeing and psychological support to all health and social care staff in Buckinghamshire and Oxfordshire, signposting you to effective and confidential treatments delivered by fully trained and accredited NHS practitioners.
+They can help with mental health problems like stress, trauma, anxiety and depression, as well as problems such as bereavement and substance misuse.
+In addition, the team can help you find your way through the many wellbeing offers available, across the BOB region to the offer that suits you best.

-Visit their website to learn more about how You Matter can help you.
+Visit their website to learn more about how You Matter can provide personalized support when you need it most.

 - Call: 0800 145 6568 (Mon – Fri excluding bank holidays)